DSC-Unilag/ohw-2020-14/README.md

 3) Type the cmd code in order to navigate the folder of TRAVEL_PLANNER <h4>cd TRAVEL_PLANNER</h4>

-4) Inside the traffiksample folder type <h4>dotnet restore</h4> Note: Sure that your machine is connected to the internet.
+4) Inside the TRAVEL_PLANNER folder type <h4>dotnet restore</h4> Note: Sure that your machine is connected to the internet.

 5) Finally, run this command code <h4>dotnet run</h4>